Modes of operation

 smm sdm prometheus [install|uninstall]

 smm sdm [install|uninstall]

 smm sdm zookeeper [install|uninstall]

-Note: the supertubes install -a command assumes that there is a default storage class available on the cluster, to provision the needed volumes.
+smm install -a --install-sdmcommand assumes that there is a default storage class available on the cluster, to provision the needed volumes.
 If your Kubernetes environment doesn’t have a default storage class, then the CRs deployed by Streaming Data Manager must be adjusted in order to work in your environment.
 In that case, request a demo and describe your use case so we can guide you through the configuration details as part of the demo.

 The operator mode (also called declarative mode) follows the familiar operator pattern.
 In operator mode, Streaming Data Manager watches events on the The ApplicationManifest Custom Resource, and triggers a reconciliation for all components in order, the same way you can trigger the reconcile command locally.